 It's interesting that investors have not yet put the rotating disappointments among various industry groups into a “gestalt.”
 Rather, investors seem to be looking at various industries as if their problems are each somehow unique and unrelated.
 Investors recognized early that the housing sector is profoundly vulnerable.
 More recently, they have recognized that financials face growing loan loss risk.
 With Caterpillar's disappointing guidance, they suddenly realized that cyclicals and machinery face significant challenges.
 With Exxon's refining difficulties, they realize that profit growth in the oil sector is unlikely to produce major upside surprises.
 And last week, technology stocks were clipped when Cisco produced strong earnings but didn't raise guidance.
 Yet somehow, investors haven't put all of these together to see the larger picture, which is that the market has lost leadership from every important group.
 This isn't a stock-selection or an industry-selection issue.
 It is a pervasive indication of oncoming economic risk.

 In day-to-day action, we continue to see individual stocks being “taken out and shot” in a similar rotating fashion.
 My impression is that all groups will experience this to some degree or another, but depending on whether the particular sector being hit is overweighted or underweighted in the Fund, we will experience short-term gains and losses accordingly.
 When financials are particularly hard hit, the Fund will tend to benefit.
 When consumer, health and technology stocks are hard hit, but financials perform well, the Fund will tend to pull back.
 Unless our stock holdings exactly mirror the S&P 500 and Russell 2000, this is simply unavoidable.
 Regardless of these day-to-day effects, the primary source of returns in the Strategic Growth Fund since inception has been a positive difference in performance between the stocks we own and the indices we use to hedge.
-But again, when we are fully hedged, as we are now, that differential is also our primary source of day-to-day risk.
+But again, when we are fully hedged, as we are now (and provided that our long-put/short-call index option combinations have identical strike prices and expirations), that differential is also our primary source of day-to-day risk.

 With regard to financials in particular, investors continue to look for a bottom.
 Aside from periodic short squeezes and spectacular but short-lived rebounds, I don't think it is coming anytime soon.
 The recent concern about higher loan losses is no surprise (see The Problem with Financials), and this is likely to continue.
 This is not simply a problem that will go away if various financial companies “come clean” with what their CDOs and so forth are worth.
 The real problem is that the companies don't know what they're worth because the foreclosures that will determine their value haven't happened yet.
 The defaults are just starting.
 The heaviest round of mortgage resets only started in October, so it will probably be months before we observe mass delinquencies, and several more months until we observe significant foreclosures, loan losses, and writeoffs.
 This is a multi-year problem, not a multi-week problem that can be resolved by “just coming clean” with what's on the balance sheet.